Green Lane Veterinary Clinic offer limited equine services, such as:

 In order to keep your horse healthy, its coat and mane should be brushed and cleaned regularly.
 In addition, you should check your horse’s hooves to ensure that there is nothing caught in them and that they do not require changing.
 Feet should be trimmed approximately every 8 weeks.

 Your horse will also require vaccinations, dental examinations and de-worming treatment.
-Seek veterinarian advice for a suitable health care program.
+Call us for advice for a suitable health care program.